 “The API will be a bigger driver of revenue long-term because we have a bigger market to sell to.
 It’s not just going to be doctors, it’s going to be patients as well.
 It’s going to be consumers, it’s going to be people in labs and pharmacies… anyone that needs access to healthcare data.
 That’s going to be our market; that’s going to be huge.”
 Waleed Asif, CTO NexHealth

 Focusing on API Monetization

-There are different ways in which you can monetize APIs.
+There are different ways in which you can monetize your app.
 Freemium models, subscriptions, pay-as-you-go and revenue share models can all bolster your bottom line.
 Using your API to drive traffic to your website or inspire third-party providers or a new partner to adopt your product can also help to fill your coffers, albeit less directly.
 Driving customer loyalty and customer retention requires treating your API platform as a product.

 Key to all of this is a monetization mindset.
 After all, what use is it to build a product if you can’t sell it?
-Focusing on monetization is all about offering APIs as products to drive income – about optimizing your business so that your APIs deliver the maximum possible impact.
+Focusing on a solution is all about offering APIs as products to drive income – about optimizing your business so that your APIs deliver the maximum possible impact.
 After that, it’s a question of drilling down into how people are using those APIs, and how best you might be able to profit from that.
 Collecting payment is part of the user experience for a monetized API, so ensuring that your banking process is smooth and easy is critical.